 At initialization, a zero gate leaves the language path unchanged by the visual residual.
 Training can then learn non-zero visual contributions.

 Compared with early fusion, this keeps dense visual tokens out of the main decoder prefix.
-It does not make vision free: every configured cross-attention block still performs extra projections and attention against visual memory.
+It doesn't make vision free: every configured cross-attention block still performs extra projections and attention against visual memory.

-The standard protocol for visual instruction tuning, popularized by LLaVA (Large Language-and-Vision Assistant)[3] and refined in LLaVA-1.5[13]:
+The reported LLaVA recipe for visual instruction tuning[3], later refined in LLaVA-1.5[13]:

 Those counts describe original LLaVA recipe: a filtered CC3M pretraining set plus 158K GPT-4-generated multimodal instructions[3].
 LLaVA-1.5 kept same two-stage shape, but swapped in a 336px CLIP encoder, an MLP connector, and a larger public task mixture.
 Its paper reports roughly 1.2M total training examples and full training in about one day on a single 8-A100 node[13].

-For custom domains like damaged-package inspection, product catalog QA, or complex charts, compare a connector-alignment stage against direct instruction tuning on held-out grounding slices.
+For custom domains like dashboard inspection, UI screenshot QA, or complex charts, compare a connector-alignment stage against direct instruction tuning on held-out grounding slices.
 Stage ordering is an experimental choice outside the reported LLaVA recipe, not a guaranteed improvement.

 This strategy allows gradients to update cross-modal representations jointly.
 Instead of holding the vision encoder fixed, training can adapt its features to downstream objectives.
 Whether this improves chart reading, OCR, or grounding depends on data, optimization, and evaluation.